 - 1 garlic clove

-- 4-6 tbsp olive oil use good quality
+- 4-6 tablespoon olive oil use good quality

 - 15 small washed, white potatoes halved